abarcalester/git-course/misiones.md

 6. La unión hace la fuerza

 # About us
-My name is Lester Howard
+My name is Lester Howard, nice to meet you.